 - To format, open SettingsàStorage on your phone.

-- Navigate to the bottom of the page and press Erase SD card.
-A warning message will pop up telling you that you will lose the entire data on the card
+- Navigate to the bottom of the page.
+Press the Erase SD card.
+A warning message will pop up telling you that you will lose the entire data on the card.

-- Ignore the warning and press Erase SD card.
-Note that if your SD card is password protected, you will be asked to enter the password to proceed.
+- Ignore the warning.
+Press the Erase SD card.
+Note that if your SD card is password-protected, you will be asked to enter the password to proceed.

-Remember that someone can still recover the formatted files from the SD card; however you can solve this problem by doing “layering”.
-In other words, this means that you will, need to fill the space with some other files, delete them and repeat the process several times and in this way you will make sure that the original data is forever gone.
-If your Android Phone is locked and you like to change the IMEI code follow this instructions bellow:
+Remember that someone can still recover the formatted files from the SD card.
+However, you can solve this problem by doing “layering”.
+In other words, this means that you will, need to fill the space with some other files, delete them and repeat the process several times and in this way, you will make sure that the original data is forever gone.
+If your Android Phone is locked and you like to change the IMEI code follow this instruction below: